Frank Butler (writer)

-Frank Russell Butler (December 28, 1889 – June 10, 1967) was an American film and theatre actor and later screenwriter, born in Oxford, Oxfordshire, England to parents Frederick Butler and Sarah Ann Hedges.
-His son, Hugo Butler, also became a Hollywood screenwriter.
+Frank Russell Butler (December 28, 1889 – June 10, 1967) was an English-born American film and theatre actor and screenwriter.
+He won an Academy Award for Best Original Screenplay in 1944 for Going My Way.

+Early life

+Butler was born in Oxford, Oxfordshire, England, to parents Frederick Butler and Sarah Ann Hedges.

 Career

 Theatre

 His theatre career included two appearances (1920s-1930s) in Broadway-theatre productions in New York City.

 Film work

 Butler's film career started with silent films in the early 1920s.
 He appeared in almost fifty films and wrote more than sixty screenplays.
 This included the 1937 film Champagne Waltz.

 Herbert Coleman wrote Butler "was known around Paramount as the Story Doctor.
 He was one of the studio’s most valuable executives.
 Although Butler was third in pecking order in the story department, after D. A. Doran and Frank Cleaver, his gifted talents touched almost every screenplay that found its way to his desk.
 And almost every script did, on direct orders from Barney Balaban, president of Paramount."